tkmiriya/nn_int_at_mpi_510MeV/README.md

 Test code to calculate potential and eigenfunction from R-correlator

-check L = 48 pot..ipynb
++ check L = 48 pot..ipynb

-Test for L = 48 results
+Test for potential at L = 48

++ check L = 64 R-corr..ipynb

+Test for R-correlator at L = 64